cpjobling/EG-247-Resources/week7/ft2.md

 that we use with the Fourier transform will be a real continuous aperiodic functions of time that are zero when $t = 0$.

-The Fourier transforms of such a signals will be complex continous function of frequency which have real and imaginary parts and will exist at both positive and negative values of $\omega$.
+The Fourier transforms of such a signals will be complex continuous function of frequency which have real and imaginary parts and will exist at both positive and negative values of $\omega$.